 Alright.
 Let’s start with…

-A Couple of Tips for Success
+Tips for Application Success

 To make sure your interfacing and fashion have a long, happy “marriage” until death do they part, you need three things:

 - light pressure.

 When it comes to applying interfacing, it is best to follow the manufacturer’s instructions, which you usually get when you buy your interfacing.

 General Instructions for Fusing Interfacing to Fabric

 To fuse interfacing to fashion fabric, do this: